GUDHI/gudhi-devel/src/cython/doc/rips_complex_user.rst

 ^^^^^^^^^^^^^^^^^^^^^

-This example builds the :doc:`Rips_complex <rips_complex_ref>` from the given points in an OFF file, and max_edge_length value.
+This example builds the :doc:`Rips_complex <rips_complex_ref>` from the given distance matrix in a csv file, and max_edge_length value.
 Then it creates a :doc:`Simplex_tree <simplex_tree_ref>` with it.

 Finally, it is asked to display information about the Rips complex.